Nicolai-Electronics/app-repository/README.md

  - `version`: version number of your app, change to trigger an update of your app on devices which have it installed
  - `icon`: an object containing string entries for each available icon size.
 We recommend at least providing `16x16`, `32x32` and `64x64` icons in `png` format.
  - `author`: your (company) name
+ - `license_type`: the [SPDX identifier](https://spdx.org/licenses/) for the license of your app or `proprietary` for other licence terms, specified in the license file provided
- - `license`: the license for your app
+ - `license_file`: the filename of a file containing the full license text of your app (optional)
  - `application`: an array of objects describing which target devices your app supports and how your app should be installed onto each target device

 Each object in the application array must contain the following entries: